reconcorps/reconcorps.github.io/src/pages/about.md

 My name is phyxkal and I'm the leader of this team.
 We made this website to documented all of our write up and our knowledge in infosec.
 And this is a form of our contribution to everyone who exists or wants to learn about Infosec

 Our team name is Recon Corps.
-We are a ctf team consisting of 3 members.
+We are a CTF team that has 3 members.
 Each member has their own expertise.
 This is the list of members:

  - [**phyxkal**](https://phyxkal.github.io)
  - [**exzettabyte**](https://exzettabyte.me)